Apache Hadoop HDFS – An Introduction to HDFS

 In this Hadoop tutorial, we will discuss World’s most reliable storage system – HDFS (Hadoop Distributed File System).
 HDFS is Hadoop’s storage layer which provides high availability, reliability and fault tolerance.
 It is anticipated that world’s 75% of data will be stored in Hadoop HDFS by the end of 2017.
-This tutorial will provide the complete overview of what is HDFS?
+This tutorial will provide a complete overview of what is HDFS?
 This introductory guide will cover basics of HDFS, HDFS introduction, HDFS nodes, HDFS daemons, etc.

 2. What is Hadoop HDFS?